 - The importance of self-belief and confidence in themselves and an openness to 'risk' in their learning for those aiming high

 Our full programme of activities includes events open to all schools in the UK.
 The following activities make a particular contribution to outreach and widening participation:

 An overnight conference for outstanding young women from year 12.
 Encourages those attending to feel confident in their own abilities and choices, and to aim high through the workshops programme and exposure torole models.

 A blog and one day conference for young women scientists in years 11 and 12.
 Encourages schools and their female students to get involved in an online discussion about science through role models, competitions and research items.

-Workshops on aiming high for students (male and female) from years 10 and 11 followed by the opportunity to explore Cambridge.
+Workshops on aiming high for students (male and female) from years 10 followed by the opportunity to explore Cambridge.
 Encourages younger students to engage with what universities in general and Cambridge in particular have to offer.

 We know that the transition to Cambridge is demanding and that students welcome help with this process, particularly if they come from schools or families with little experience of higher level studies.Our popular Gateway Programme helps all students to understand how to adapt quickly and effectively by discussing how to use supervisions, the nature of good work, recording practical work etc.

 This is a well-structured programme that runs through all the students’ academic years and is tailored specifically for both undergraduates and postgraduates.